-In contrast to a single grade-level classroom where a child has one year to cover certain learning objectives, the Montessori mixed-age elementary classroom provides flexibility over several years, in which time a child can work at their own pace towards subject mastery.
+In contrast to a single grade-level classroom where a child has one year to cover certain learning objectives, the Montessori mixed-age elementary classroom provides flexibility over several years, enabling students to work at their own pace towards subject mastery.

-Learning is based on the use of concrete materials and an active process, working toward abstraction and skill mastery.
+Learning is based on the use of concrete materials and an active process, moving toward abstraction and skill mastery.
 Students develop an academic plan with their teacher and choose how they will meet their goals.
-Learning materials are on open shelves accessible to the students.
-Students work with teachers individually, in small groups and in full class activities.
+Learning materials are on open shelves accessible to all students.
+Teachers work with students individually, in small groups and in whole class activities.

 Language – The classroom is a language-rich environment that includes reading, writing, grammar, spelling and handwriting.
 In the mixed-age classroom, emergent readers are found working students reading above their age-level.
 Students are read to daily and are exposed to a wide range of literature.